 It seems that other people also see a value in it.
 At first, inevitably, hardly anyone read this blog because hardly anyone knew about it.
 But in February 2017 I created a Twitter feed to publicise it (and also to share quality news and analysis about Brexit) and since then the readership has increased dramatically (as has my Twitter followership, which includes thousands of leading journalists, politicians including cabinet ministers, diplomats, thinktankers and senior business people), most of whom seem to appreciate it.
 Over time, it has settled into a format whereby there is normally a weekly post, on a Friday, analysing the week's developments, with supplementary posts according to events.
-As at 30 May 2020 it had been visited almost 4 million times, the vast majority since January 2018.
+As at February it has been visited over eight million times, the vast majority since January 2018, and with many thousands of others reading each week via the email sign-up.
 As the strap line at the top of the Blog indicates, many leading commentators have been kind enough to praise its quality, and it is frequently quoted in the national international media.

 Many of the posts are re-syndicated on other sites (especially Politics mean Politics and The I), and some have been published in The New European, Prospect and elsewhere.
 The blog is also increasingly widely quoted, for example in the Financial Times and The Times, and on many blogs and corporate sites For anyone interested, I have compiled an (incomplete) list of re-syndications, original writings for other outlets, and media references.